MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5806.md

 # Item Charges - Specification (report)

-The *Item Charges - Specification* report shows posted item charges in the value entry by inventory posting group and item, with a calculated total per group.
+The **Item Charges - Specification** report shows posted item charges in the value entry for inventory posting groups and items, with a calculated total per group.

-You can select print details, which will additionally show a breakdown of each item charge, including the posting date and document number.
+You can choose to print the details, which also show a breakdown of each item charge, including the posting date and document number.

-The report can be configured to either print item charges relating to sales or purchases.
+You can configure the report to print item charges that relate to either sales or purchases.

 ## Use cases